 One of the most difficult things about writing fiction is deciding on a genre, particularly when your work hits several of them tangentially.

-On the other hand, most genre fiction has a definite set of rules to follow.
-A Western, for instance, is plot-driven, and will usually flow this way: hero cowboy/lawman/rancher fights the bad-guy/rich-guy/land-grabber and saves the girl/ranch/town.
+Many people may consider them Westerns by dint of the setting alone, but might still expect Westerns to be plot-driven, flowing this way: hero-cowboy/lawman/rancher fights the bad-guy/rich-guy/land-grabber and saves the girl/ranch/town.
 A twist on that involves a woman, sometimes posing or dressed as a man, fighting obstacles to win the guy/ranch/revenge.

 The romance genre also suffers from a perception that the theme is always the same: the main character meets someone they can’t stand, but then somehow the two main characters end up together forever.
 Or for a change, two people who have lost touch overcome various obstacles to wind up together again and live happily ever after.

 In my opinion, these stereotypes are outdated.
 They’re held over from a time when writers were expected to follow a formula, and deviation from the established norm would mean no publishing contract.
 With all the options authors have today, creativity has a new lease on life and novels are often filled with the totally unexpected.

 Whispers in the Canyon, for instance, is set in the Arizona Territory in the 1880s (so far, so good for the Western genre), but the bad guy’s death is the opening catalyst for the novel, not the thrilling denouement.

 It also tells the tale of two people in love.
 It’s character-driven, as a romance would be, but the hero wins the girl quite early on and the dead outlaw’s deeds have an effect that reaches far beyond the grave.